 That said, freezing food is a great way to preserve it long-term.
 Provided you freeze it properly wrapped in cling film or in the original packaging, food can be kept for a year or longer in a good freezer.

 - Freeze food sooner rather than later.
 It is very important that food be as fresh as possible when you freeze it, so if you know you aren't going to use it before it spoils, you should freeze it straight away, rather than waiting for the last minute.
-Freezing works by halting the growth of bacteria, so having less bacteria in the food before you freeze gives you the best chance at having it come out safe and tasty.
-(See chart below).
+Freezing works by halting the growth of bacteria, so having fewer bacteria in the food before you freeze gives you the best chance at having it come out safe and tasty (see chart below).

 - Use defrosted food within 36 hours.
 If frozen food defrosts partially or fully, use within 36 hours.
 Do not, under any circumstances, re-freeze defrosted food.

 - Don't eat frozen food with torn packaging.
 If the covering on your food has torn, leaked, or is otherwise damaged, discard it.